microtick/bounties/relayer/README.md

 ## Goal

-The goal of this bounty is to demonstrate a functional and reliable IBC setup for token transfers using the [Cosmos relayer](https://github.com/cosmos/relayer).
+The goal of this bounty is to demonstrate a functional and reliable IBC setup for reliable token transfers using the [Cosmos relayer](https://github.com/cosmos/relayer).
 A second goal is to support the Cosmos ecosystem and provide a reference implementation for other chains wanting to create similar setups.

 ## Setup